 After Tucson, we headed to Scottsdale to relax and do more hiking.
 We ended up hiking up to Piestewa Peak (formerly Squaw Peak) and then around the mountain.
 It was a strenuous hike, but another beautiful day.

 Driving home in the Expedition was equally as comfortable.
 We were anxious to get back after being away for so long, but I was not looking forward to having to give back the car.
 The redesign was done very well and makes it the perfect car for road trips.
-There were USB ports at every seat, an outlet to charge our laptops or tablets and a plenty of space to put our things.
-I especially appreciated the large center console that fit my purse, a small box of tissue and other necessities for a long drive.
+There were USB ports at every seat, an outlet to charge our laptops or tablets, and plenty of space to put our things.
+I especially appreciated the large center console that fit my purse, a small box of tissues, and other necessities for a long drive.
 It was a great car for our family trip that I wish was still sitting in our driveway.

 Disclosure: I was not compensated for this post.
 I was loaned an Expedition for one week for review purposes.
 All opinions are my own.